airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 There are several channels for community support of local setup and deployment.

 **GitHub Airbyte Forum's Getting Started FAQ:**
- - Search the questions others have asked or ask a new question of your own.
+ - Search the questions others have asked or ask a new question of your own in the [GitHub forum](https://github.com/airbytehq/airbyte/discussions/categories/questions).

 **Airbyte Knowledge Base:**
 - While support services are limited to Cloud and Enterprise customers, anyone may search the support team's [Help Center](https://support.airbyte.com/hc).